coding-kelps/honeycomb/README.md

-# Krill
+# Honeycomb

 ## Overview
-This project is an implementation attempt to a clean gRPC API server written in Go.
+This project is an implementation attempt to a clean hexagonal architectured gRPC API server written in Go.
 Achieving a decent gRPC API server template.

 ### Side-quests
 This project will also try to: